yahya-tamur/advent/README.md

 installed, you can click a button to copy a command that populates the nearest session.txt file with the session cookie of the website.

-You can then go the the python folder and run the `common.py` script to make sure it works correctly.
+You can then go to `python/common` and run the `problem.py` script to make sure it works correctly.

 The `rust` and `python` folders contain solutions in rust and python